Exploring Music

 Exploring Music is an internationally syndicated radio program featuring classical music, with commentary and analysis by host Bill McGlaughlin.
 It is a daily, one-hour show with a single in-depth theme each week.
 The show, which debuted in 2003, is produced by WFMT Radio Network.
 Exploring Music is in many ways the heir to the late Karl Haas' popular long-running show, Adventures in Good Music, expanded and updated for a 21st-century audience.

 As of 2013, Exploring Music airs on 55 U.S. radio stations and has over 400,000 live listeners weekly.
 In Australia, Exploring Music airs on ArtSound FM in Canberra at 9 AM, 3MBS at 9 AM, and on 4MBS at 7 PM.

-The show is also listenable worldwide via on-demand streaming of all its past and current shows.
+Host Bill McGlaughlin was let go from Exploring Music at the end of 2025, in the midst of multiple host shake-ups at WFMT.
+The program's host for new episodes is Peter Van de Graaff.

 Program description

 Exploring Music delves into a wide variety of topics in classical music, and each five-program, one-week series has a single theme.
 Weekly themes have included weeklong studies of the music of dozens of composers, explorations of various cultures, styles, forms, and time periods, and dozens of other topics and areas of exploration.

 A very small sampling of weekly topics includes such themes as: